 The “Ah, You Can Do It” environment is very loose.
 It has an old west style.
 Lone wolf salespeople do well in these organizations.
 People are left to their own devices.
 Problems and issues are addressed as they arise.
 There is little structure, or proactive support.
 People are expected to figure it out own their own.
 The “Ah, You Can Do It” environment can be volatile and difficult, and hard to manage, but rewarding for self-starters and Lone Wolf types.

 Each of these sales leadership styles has its own merits, well except for the Asshole.
 Each sales leadership role brings unique benefits to an organization.
 Sales organizations can posses all of these types of leaders at all different levels.
-It’s also not uncommon for leaders to work from all of these styles, particularly if they haven’t committed to one style.
+It’s also not uncommon for great sales leaders to work from all of these styles, particularly if they haven’t committed to one style.
 I’ve seen “Ah, You Can Do It’s” jump into fix it mode and I’ve seen Fixer’s play the Supporter role.
 However, most of us operate from one of these leadership styles most of the time and we operate from that.
 The key is to commit to a style and own it.

 What is best leadership style for sales managers?
 To me there is only one clear choice, but it’s not the easiest one.
 Which sales leadership style is yours?
 How do you lead your team?